mgrofsky/Ytel-API-NODEJS/README.md

 ### <a name="view_sms"></a>![Method: ](https://apidocs.io/img/method.png ".SMSController.viewSMS") viewSMS

-> View a Particular SMS
+> Retrieve a single SMS message object by its SmsSid.

 ```javascript